IOI Corporation Bhd

 -

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-Also, the company reports it provides personal protective equipment and related training.
+The company's reporting also mentions providing PPE and related training.

 -